-The FiiO UTWS5 is the company’s flagship TWS featuring Bluetooth 5.2, wireless charging, and 24BIT/96kHz decoding.
+In this feature, we review the FiiO UTWS5, which is the company’s flagship TWS featuring Bluetooth 5.2, wireless charging, and 24BIT/96kHz decoding.
 It is priced at $129.99

-Disclaimer: The FiiO UTWS5 sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank FiiO for this opportunity.

 It seems the wheels over at FiiO never stop spinning and they seem to be racing down a highway at high speed.
 They seem to be in a constant new gear launch mode since it seems every time you look they introduce a new product.